Skip to content

 Demo Template

-The demo template (app/demo/) provides a full-featured example application:
+The demo template (upstream app/demo/, installed as app/) provides a full-featured example application:

 • Library module (full CRUD with events)